University of Michigan–Flint Scholarships (2025–2026) | Cost, Merit & Hidden Awards

 $3,000/yr (GPA 3.7+)

-For test-optional admits; GPA-only No Yes – SAP + full-time status Students choosing not to submit scores; awards scaled to GPA
+Test-optional admits; GPA-only No Yes – SAP + full-time Students opting out of scores; awards scaled to GPA Rolling

-*Estimated GPA/test bands are based on UM-Flint guidance and past award patterns; actual cutoffs vary depending on applicant pool and funding.
+*Estimated GPA/test bands based on UM-Flint guidance and prior award trends; cutoffs can change with funding/applicant pool.

 Automatic Merit FAQs